Dave Heaton

-David Edward Heaton (born February 2, 1941) is the Iowa State Representative from the 91st District, representing all of Henry County and the northern portion of Lee County.
-He has served in the Iowa House of Representatives since January 1995.
+David Edward Heaton (February 2, 1941 – February 13, 2025) was an American politician who served as the Iowa State Representative from the 91st District, representing all of Henry County and the northern portion of Lee County.
+He sat in the Iowa House of Representatives from January 1995.

+Life and career

-Born and raised in Sigourney, Iowa, he received his B.A. in history in 1964 from Iowa Wesleyan College in Mount Pleasant, Iowa, where he currently resides.
+Born and raised in Sigourney, Iowa, he received his B.A. in history in 1964 from Iowa Wesleyan College in Mount Pleasant, Iowa, where he resided.
 For 40 years, he and his family owned and operated a popular restaurant operation, The Iris, located in Mount Pleasant.
 He and his wife, Carmen, are the parents of two grown children and have two grandchildren.

-Heaton currently serves on several committees in the Iowa House – the Appropriations committee; the Human Resources committee; and the Judiciary committee.
-He also serves as the ranking member on the Health and Human Services Appropriations Subcommittee.
+Heaton served on several committees in the Iowa House – the Appropriations committee; the Human Resources committee; and the Judiciary committee.
+He also served as the ranking member on the Health and Human Services Appropriations Subcommittee.